 In Google Analytics 4, navigate to Reports » Acquisition » Traffic Acquisition.

 Then, scroll down the page to find the table.
-If you have social traffic, you’ll be able to find Organic Social, Paid Social, or both in this table depending on what social media campaigns you’re running.
-Please note, you may have to add more rows to the page if you don’t see your social traffic:
+If you have social traffic, you’ll find Organic Social, Paid Social, or both of those channels in this table, depending on what social media campaigns you’re running.
+Please note that you may have to add more rows to the page by clicking the dropdown if you don’t see your social traffic:

 2. Import the following Metrics: